singhalanirudh18/Advitiy/RTOS/RTOS_test_1/README.md

 3. **main.c** :- In this I have created a basic implementation with two tasks whose task is to blink led.

 ## osHeader.h
-In this firsr of all I have made a tasktable which stores various tasks their priorties, ready bit and task id.
+In this first of all I have made a tasktable which stores various tasks their priorties, ready bit and task id.
 Here is the code for that :-
 ```C
 struct TaskTable
 {